|

 40. canopy

-a covering (usually of cloth) that serves as a roof to shelter an area from the weather
+a covering (usually of cloth) that shelters an area

 41. canton